smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/plans/2019_Plans.md

   The private network used to use this - its is hard to setup, requires configuration of the browser and a Kerberos type connection in the Java which the Microsoft JDBC driver apparently support [Using Kerberos Integrated Authentication to connect to SQL Server](https://docs.microsoft.com/en-us/sql/connect/jdbc/using-kerberos-integrated-authentication-to-connect-to-sql-server?view=sql-server-2017)

+# Potential Additional Functionality

+## CDC

+* Loading of local data extracts and covariates directly into the RIF; e.g. you could load the SEER data directly into the RIF in a single operation with no other data required other than the geography;

+## PHE

+* Encrypted data extract ZIP files;
+* Prevention of any data download from the RIF except via the encrypted data extract ZIP files.
+Currently the RIF displays data in tables populated by REST calls, if the user is authorised by information governance they can be downloaded or copied from the screen.
+  They would be prevented even if information governance permits so the only method to download the data is via the encrypted data extract.
+  The RIF front end uses [UI-Grid](http://ui-grid.info/) for tabular data and this support selection and export controls (i.e. they can be disabled).
+Disabling web browser copy everywhere is likely to be difficult and a satisfactory solution may not be possible.

+## SAHSU

+* Health Atlas Integration.
+Map data from the RIF could be exported as tiles in GeoJSON, TopoJSON or PNG format for use in a Health Atlas.